matine/spiral-workshop/readme.md

+# Contents
+### 1. Getting started

+The files you need to download and how to open them etc.

+### 2. HTML and CSS explained

+Some background info on the two languages you will be working with today.

+### 3. Your tasks

+To customise the webpage template provided with your own images, text and styling.

+---

 # Getting started

 Code is just text on a page, so you could use a default text editor like 'Notepad' on Windows or 'TextEdit' on a mac, but it's easier to read and notice mistakes with better text editors that colour code the text according to the coding language.